In this article, we will talk about bad listeners and some annoying habits they have in common.

 You do it because it’s the most elegant way to make them notice their rudeness.

-4. The most common and annoying one: they always interrupt you
+4. They always interrupt you

 One of the worst, most annoying habits lousy listeners have is they don’t let you finish your sentence.
 They assume they know what you’re about to say and they interrupt you.